euniceyliu/AC215_MoodSync/README.md

         └── train_model.py
 ```

-# AC215 - Milestone2 - Cheesy App
+# AC215 - Milestone2 - MoodSync: AI-Powered Playlists for Emotional Resonance

 **Team Members**
-Pavlos Parmigianopapas, Pavlos Ricottapapas and Pavlos Gouda-papas
+Eunice Liu (youchiliu@fas.harvard.edu)
+Megan Luu (meganluu@g.harvard.edu)
+Xinyu Chen (xinyuchen@hms.harvard.edu)

 **Group Name**
-The Grate Cheese Group
+MoodSync Group

 **Project**
-In this project, we aim to develop an AI-powered cheese application.
-The app will feature visual recognition technology to identify various types of cheese and include a chatbot for answering all kinds of cheese-related questions.
-Users can simply take a photo of the cheese, and the app will identify it, providing detailed information.
-Additionally, the chatbot will allow users to ask cheese-related questions.
-It will be powered by a RAG model and fine-tuned models, making it a specialist in cheese expertise.
+In this project, we aim to develop an AI-powered music recommendation tool.
+The tool will feature a chatbot designed to analyze text input from users about their current mood and music preferences, such as favorite artists and genres.
+Users can input descriptions of their feelings and musical tastes, and the chatbot will generate a personalized playlist tailored to their emotional state and preferences.
+It will be powered by a RAG model and fine-tuned models, making it a specialist in personalized music playlist curation.

 ### Milestone2 ###